 Change How You Play

 Are you playing with your cat correctly?
 If you are just tossing toys on the floor, chances are you aren’t getting the maximum benefit out of playing with your cat.
-One way to enhance both play and provide some extra enrichment is to change up how you play with your cat from time to time.
-A few ideas of ways you can mix up play using things you have around home:
+One way to enhance both play and provide some extra enrichment is to change up how you play with your cat.
+A few ways to mix up play using things you have around home:

 - Take a box and cut a hole in it that’s somewhat small.
-Stick a wand toy in and move the wand around inside the box, occasionally hitting the side of the box to create some noise.
-Bonus idea: combine this with butcher paper or newspaper.
+Stick a wand toy in and move the wand around inside the box, occasionally lightly hitting the side of the box to create some noise.
+Bonus idea: combine this with butcher paper, newspaper, ping pong balls, or even other small toys.

 - Take a string-based toy like the Cat Charmer and tie a knot into the end.
-It may seem like a small change, but it’s enough that your cat may enjoy it more.
+It may seem like a small change, but your cat may find the knot more exciting to hunt.

 - Some cats like playing under doors.
 Consider sticking a wand toy under a door and moving it back and forth.